Deltares/HYDROLIB-core/docs/tutorials/dataframe_handling.md

 - ExtModel.boundary
 - ExtModel.lateral

-Say we load in .bc file and want the resulting forcing in a dataframe
+Say we load in a .bc file and want the resulting forcing in a dataframe.

 ```python
 from hydrolib.core.io.bc.models import ForcingModel